In this chapter we will cover the 10 essential things you need to set up a home recording studio from scratch.

 For beginners, you don’t really have to get an expensive audio interface to get started.
 There are plenty of options on the market at a reasonable cost.

-Some musicians prefer to use their own DAW software for recording and a standalone audio interface.
+While getting everything in a bundle can help you to save time and money, some musicians prefer to use their own DAW software for recording and a standalone audio interface.

 Good budget standalone audio interface:

-Item 3: Microphones
+Essential Item 3: Microphones

 Every home recording studio requires microphones to record instruments and vocals.